allpix-squared/allpix-squared/doc/usermanual/02_installation/03_prerequisites.md

     libraries.
 The latest stable release of ROOT 6 is recommended and older versions, such as ROOT 5.x, are not supported.
 Please refer to \[[@rootinstallation]\] for instructions on how to install ROOT.
-ROOT has several components of which the package is required to run .
+ROOT has several components of which the `GenVector` package is required to run Allpix Squared.
     This package is included in the default build.
 ROOT needs to be built using C++17, which is accomplished by supplying the CMake flag `-DCMAKE_CXX_STANDARD=17`.